-To meet increased needs for helicopter maintenance space and enhance the airfield at Norfolk’s Naval Air Station, NAVFAC partnered with the design-build team of Hourigan Construction and Clark Nexsen.
+To meet increased needs for helicopter maintenance space and enhance the airfield at Naval Station Norfolk’s Air Operations, NAVFAC partnered with the design-build team of Hourigan Construction and Clark Nexsen.
 Including a new, two-module helicopter maintenance hangar, a seven-story air traffic control tower, and airfield improvements, this project relied on Clark Nexsen’s transdisciplinary experts including architecture and structural, civil, electrical, plumbing, and mechanical engineering to meet key objectives.

 The helicopter maintenance hangar features reinforced concrete floors, steel frame, insulated metal panel walls, header-truss steel roof framing, built-up roofing, wet pipe fire sprinkler system in administration areas, a hangar overhead crane supplemented by floor-mounted aqueous film forming foam (AFFF) sprinkler nozzles in the hangar bay, and built-in equipment.